Overview

 Inspecting Memory Items

 Memind UI lets developers inspect Memory Items.
+This is useful when you want to understand:- what memory was extracted

 - which scope and category were assigned